Explainer: How worried should we be about reports of blood clots and AstraZeneca's vaccine?

 AstraZeneca said on Sunday a review of safety data of more than 17 million people vaccinated in the United Kingdom and European Union with its vaccine had shown no evidence of an increased risk of blood clots.

-EMA investigators are checking if the frequency of incidences is higher in the vaccinated population than normal background rates.
+EMA investigators checked if the frequency of incidences was higher in the vaccinated population than normal background rates.

 The normal frequency is drawn from public health statistics or insurance records.
 This would be combined with a medical analysis of each case and insight from scientific literature.

-EMA’s head of safety monitoring, Peter Arlett, added the rarity of CVT meant the watchdog would have to rely more heavily on case-by-case analysis rather than on the sparse statistical data.
+EMA’s head of safety monitoring, Peter Arlett, said on Tuesday the rarity of CVST meant the watchdog would have to rely more heavily on case-by-case analysis rather than on statistical data.

-A spokeswomen for Germany’s vaccine authority, which is part of the investigation, said EMA would not rule on causality.
+A spokeswomen for Germany’s vaccine authority, which is part of the investigation, said prior to the safety review that EMA would not rule on causality.

-Instead, EMA will assess the likelihood of an increased risk of the condition and weigh that against the benefits of fighting COVID-19 and providing relief for health systems.
+Instead, EMA would assess the likelihood of an increased risk of the condition and weigh that against the benefits of fighting COVID-19.

 For example, the vaccines developed by Pfizer and Moderna have been linked with increased risk of anaphylaxis, but they are still recommended because benefits outweigh the risks of the side effect, which can be treated.